rufimelo99/UltimateChess/README.md

 Alongside the project that might be situations where the the Knight is mentioned and Horse and vice versa.
 The same happens for the Rook that can be called Tower sometimes.

 **Limitations**
 This game, even though functional, does not verify checks.
 Movements are not restricted by checking positions (which should not influence the learning process too much).
-Also ending game conditions are not implemented.
+Also ending game conditions are not implemented and pawns can only spawn queens.